Argentina President Milei suffers crushing defeat in Buenos Aires provincial election

 A battered Peronist party basks in its victory

-President Fernández waved wildly from the balcony of her home in Buenos Aires, where she is serving a six-year sentence under house arrest, former, to massive crowds of supporters celebrating in the streets below.
+Fernández waved wildly from the balcony of her home in Buenos Aires, where the former president is serving a six-year sentence under house arrest, to massive crowds of supporters celebrating in the streets below.

 Despite being barred from politics for life, she remains the most influential leader of Peronism, an ideologically flexible populist movement focused on labor rights that emerged in the 1940s from Buenos Aires province and dominated politics for decades.